 The “friendliest port” lies at the mouth of the River Coquet.
 Queen Street offers all of the shopping you could want to stock your boat and enjoy your break.

-The town has experienced some exciting new developments in recent years.
-The Harbour Village – located on the water front consisting of retail ‘pods’ selling art, crafts, gifts, food and drink – opened in 2015.
+The town has experienced some exciting new developments in recent years including The Harbour Village.
+Located on the water front this charming development consists of retail ‘pods’ selling art, crafts, gifts, food and drink.

 Please do not hesitate to pop into the office if you would like any advice, ideas or suggestions when planning trips ashore or you can call us on 01665 712618 or email us at email@example.com